Book a Program

 Joia Passport: Rhythms Around the World

 This fifty-minute interactive concert will take students on a journey around the world through rhythm!
 Students stamp their passports, get on an airplane, and away they go to Brazil, Africa, Cuba, The Caribbean, and Japan.
-They also learn hand-clapping rhythms so they...
+There they will learn the fundamental rhythms...

 Juggling To Read